iA Writer scores on several fronts. Above all its simple design and its use of Apple’s iCloud means seamlessly moving

 Recently Apple updated Pages word processor and delivered a decent iPad version.
 Like iA Writer, the iCloud integration makes for a smooth transition between the iPad and Mac.

 Pages and iA Writer are fine mobile writing choices.
 They were better than Word on an iPad.
-That’s no longer true.
+That’s no longer always true.

 Microsoft Word is the gold standard in my work as a journalist.
 Editors expect, even demand, Word format copy.

 While it’s easy to write in Pages, iA Writer or any of a dozen other tools then convert to Word before sending, that’s not the best way of working.
 Some things get lost in translation.
 And anyway, my work often means dealing with incoming Word documents.